cgoldberg/xvfbwrapper/README.md

 - argument with a `+` prefix and a parameter (i.e. `+extension RANDR`)

-Any type of argument can be added as an `extra_args` sequence when creating an `xvfbrwapper.Xvfb` instance.
+Any type of argument can be added as an `extra_args` sequence when creating an `xvfbwrapper.Xvfb` instance.
 For example:

 ```python
 from xvfbwrapper import Xvfb